jlam55555/c99-compiler/README.md

     - refactored quad gen for expressions to new file
     - updated sizeof(expr) to output quads to dummy bb so they don't show up in the final quad output
+    - consolidated all dereferencing, variable values from gen_rvalue into gen_lvalue to avoid duplication
     - implemented arrays demote to regular pointers for all operations except direct argument to sizeof
     - implemented a second debugging level (DEBUG2) for more debug info than